mpokorny/vysmaw/README.md

 aligned with the aggregation of metadata in the messages from the wcbe processes.

-The broadcast of spectrum metadata to vysmaw clients is currently implemented using multicast over InfiniBand.
+The broadcast of signal messages to vysmaw clients is currently implemented using multicast over InfiniBand.
 Although this implementation may change if the performance proves to be inadequate, client applications should be unaffected by any such change.